 What is a good diet for dogs with autoimmune disease?

-The best diet for a dog suffering from an autoimmune disease includes foods that are wholesome and not chemically processed.
+The best diet for a dog suffering from an autoimmune disease includes dog foods that are wholesome and not chemically processed.
 Staying away from hormones, preservatives, and other harmful substances are highly recommended.
-Your vet may also advise you to go grain-free.
+Your vet may also advise you to go with a grain-free dog food.
 Before starting your dog on any new diet, check with your veterinarian, as some of these diseases will have special considerations.